 The GICHD follows a multi-pronged approach that entails global, regional and country-specific EORE advice, technical assistance, exchange of good practice, research, and innovation.

 Support to partners is strengthened through the mainstreaming of EORE into the GICHD’s four lines of service: capacity development and advice, multilateral work on norms and standards, facilitation of dialogue and cooperation, and research and development focused on innovative EORE solutions.

 - Developing and promoting innovative EORE responses to address challenges

 - Increasing commitments and resources allocated to EORE

-This is partly achieved through the GICHD’s role as secretariat and core member of the EORE Advisory Group, convention-related support (APMBC and CCM) and the production of sector-wide resources for practitioners.
-Some recent examples include:
+At the global level, the GICHD contributes to strengthening the profile of EORE through its role as secretariat and core member of the EORE Advisory Group, as well as convention-related support (Anti-Personnel Mine Ban Convention, Convention on Cluster Munitions) and the production of sector-wide resources for practitioners.

 The EORE Advisory Group (AG) is a group of over a dozen organisations that provides overall guidance to the sector and identifies ways to improve the integration, effectiveness, efficiency, and relevance of EORE.

 Find out more about the latest version of the International Mine Action Standard (IMAS) on EORE, updated in 2020.
 Available in Arabic, English, French, Korean, Russian and Vietnamese.